 • ZMODEM "crash recovery"

-• KERMIT protocol (Windows version only)
+• KERMIT protocol

-• Text- or Binary files
+• Support for Text and Binary files

 • Copy mode and Move mode.
 Move mode deletes files after successfully transmitted